ThePhD/ThePhD.github.io/_posts/2025-12-10-The Cost of a Closure.markdown

 int do_computation(int num, compute_fn_t% success_modification);
 ```

-A wide function pointer type like this would also be traditionally convertible from a number of already-existing extensions, too, where GNU Nested Functions, Apple Blocks, C++-style Lambdas, and more could create the appropriate wide function pointer type to be cheaply used.
-Additionally, it also works for FFI: things like Go closures already use GCC's `__builtin_call_with_static_chain` to transport through their Go functions in C. Many other functions from other languages could be cheaply and efficiently bridged with this, without having to come up with hairbrained schemes about where to put a `void* userdata` or some kind of implicit context pointer / implicit environment pointer.
+A wide function pointer type like this would also be traditionally convertible from a number of already existing extensions, too, where GNU Nested Functions, Apple Blocks, C++-style Lambdas, and more could create the appropriate wide function pointer type to be cheaply used.
+Additionally, it also works for FFI: things like Go closures already use GCC's `__builtin_call_with_static_chain` to transport through their Go functions in C. Many other functions from other languages could be cheaply and efficiently bridged with this, without having to come up with harebrained schemes about where to put a `void* userdata` or some kind of implicit context pointer / implicit environment pointer.

 ## Existing Extensions?

-Unfortunately -- except for the borland closure annotation -- there's too many things that are performance-stinky about both GNU Nested Functions and Apple Blocks.
+Unfortunately -- except for the Borland closure annotation -- there's too many things that are performance-stinky about existing C extensions to this problem.
 It's no wonder GCC is trying to add `-ftrampoline-impl=heap` to the story of GNU Nested Functions; they might be able to tighten up that performance and make it more competitive with Apple Blocks.
 But, unfortunately, since it is heap-based, there's a real chance that its **maximum** performance ceiling is only as good as Apple Blocks, and **not** as good as a C++-style Lambda.

 Both GNU Nested Functions and Apple Blocks -- as they are implemented -- do not really work well in ISO C. GNU Nested Functions because their base design and most prevalent implementation are performance-awful, but also Apple Blocks because of the copying and indirection runtime of Blocks that manage ARC pointers providing a hard upper limit on how good the performance can actually be in complex cases.

 Regular C code, again, performs middle-of-the-road here.
 It's not the worst of it, but it's not the best at all, which means there's some room beneath how we could go having the C code run.
 While it's hard to fully trust the Rosetta Code Man-or-Boy code for C as the best, it is a pretty clear example of how a "normal" C developer would do it and how it's not actually able to hit maximum performance for this situation.

 I wanted to add a version of regular C code that used a dynamic array with `static`s to transfer data, or a bunch of `thread_local`s, but I could not bring myself to actually care enough to write a complex association scheme from a specific invocation of the recursive function `a` and the slot of dynamic data that represented the closure's data.
-I'm sure there's schemes for it and I could think of a few, but at that point it's such a violent contortion to get a solution that going that I figured it simply wasn't worth the effort.
+I'm sure there's schemes for it and I could think of a few, but at that point it's such a violent contortion to get a solution going that I figured it simply wasn't worth the effort.
 But, as always,

 pull requests are welcome. 💚